Eleanorgruth/olivia-ruth-arts-ui/README.md

 2. Clone your new, forked repository to your local machine.
 3. `cd` into the main project repository on your local machine and run `npm install`, then `npm start` to launch the application's server.
 4. Open the link to your local server `http://localhost:3000/` in your web browser to view the live page.

+### Wins:
+- I loved working with my younger sister to create this art portfolio for her.
+We collaborated on design decisions, and I kept her updated throughout the process.
+It feels very fulfilling to use the skills I gained at the Turing School of Software and Design to create a practical application to show off my sister's artwork!

+### Challenges
+- The photos of the art on the site are slow to load.
+I'm still working on this issue and am looking into possible solutions.